redphx/ultimate-magic-cube/README.md

 ```

 ## Setup
+Import `ultumate-magic-cube.json` file to your Node-RED project (it's recommended to create a separate flow/tab for it).
 Edit your cube's ID in `Prepare message` node.
 I'm using `deconz_event` event to listen to the cube.
 If you're using ConBee II or something similar then you can ignore this.
 Otherwise you'll need to make sure events & gestures pass to `Parse event` are in this format:
 ```json
 {